Back to Blog

 • 3+ hours played → stop regardless of streak

-• Any genuine frustration → stop
+• Any genuine frustration visible in your gameplay → stop

 Common discoveries PeakGG users make: